Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Testing the validity of the implementation

 As a star loses its envelope owing to stellar winds or binary mass transfer, the role of the core becomes increasingly important in determining stellar properties, especially the final fate of the star.
 There are several ways for determining the core boundaries in the detailed models based on properties such as chemical composition and sound speed (compressibility) \citep[for example, see][]{Ivanova:2011,Vigna-Gomez:2022}.
 Usually, the core is defined as the region interior to the boundary depleted in the element(s) undergoing nuclear fusion in the core and rich in the nuclear product(s).
 Core boundaries are not fixed but can increase e.g., as shell burning adds processed material, or even decrease e.g., as convection, dredge-ups and other mixing events dilute the outer layers of the core with the unprocessed material from the envelope.

 In Figure~\ref{fig:core_mass_sse_metisse_ml} we show the core mass of the star with evolutionary phase for stellar tracks computed by METISSE and SSE.
+Following SSE's definition, core mass in the figure represents the mass the dominant core, which is the helium-rich core for phases up to the AGB and the carbon-oxygen core for phases beyond the AGB.

+While both SSE and METISSE predict that all stars start with zero core mass at the ZAMS, core mass in SSE is assumed to be zero throughout MS and only becomes non-zero at the beginning of the HG.
+However, in 1-D stellar models, a core is usually defined according to mass-fraction thresholds.
+Thus a star can have well defined helium core before it reaches the HG.
+Since METISSE completely relies on the data from the underlying stellar models, it predicts non-zero helium core masses towards the end of MS phase.

-Following the SSE convention, the core mass here represents the mass of the helium-rich core for phases up to the AGB and the mass of the carbon-oxygen core for phases beyond the AGB (including naked helium star phases).
-From the figure, we see that the core masses at the end of each evolutionary phase for stars up to 20\Msun{} show a good agreement between METISSE and SSE, with the maximum difference being 0.2\Msun{} for a 15\Msun{} star at the end of the HG.
+For other evolutionary phases, the core masses at the end of each evolutionary phase for stars up to 20\Msun{} show a good agreement between METISSE and SSE, with the maximum difference being 0.2\Msun{} for a 15\Msun{} star at the end of the HG.
 Moreover, METISSE is better able to reflect the variation in core mass with time (due to mixing, shell burning etc.) compared to SSE where the fitting formulae are designed to only register the increase in core mass.

+For stars with initial masses less than 30\Msun{}, stellar winds are not strong enough to strip them of their hydrogen-rich envelope, and these stars end their life as supergiants on the AGB phase.
+However, more massive stars (stars with initial masses of 40\Msun{} and above) lose their envelopes owing to high wind mass-loss rates and become naked helium stars.
+According to SSE, when a star loses its envelope during CHeB, it becomes a HeMS star with zero (carbon-oxygen) core mass.
+In METISSE, we currently switch to using SSE formulae when a star loses its envelope.
+Therefore it also predicts zero core mass for stars during HeMS phase.
+However, differences in predictions of the total mass of the star by SSE and METISSE (Figure~\ref{fig:Mass_sse_metisse_ml} and Figure~\ref{fig:Mend_sse_metisse_ml}) lead to variation in the carbon-oxygen core mass predictions during HeHG.